EAU CLAIRE LOOKOUT

 A flood can be a frightening experience.
 These storms are extremely dangerous, but their threat can be lessened with the proper preparations.

 - Television and radio are important sources of information about the progress of a flood.
 Stay aware of the Bow River’s water levels.

 - Update Emergency Contact Information with the Property Management Office.

 - Rumors and misinformation can be as dangerous as the floods themselves.
 Listen to factual information only.

 - Clear your storage locker of all items.
 And move them to higher ground either in your unit or to offsite storage.

 - The building is equipped with an emergency generator that will automatically turn on in the event of a building-wide power failure.
 It will generate enough electricity to operate the life-safety features of the building as required by building codes.
 However, during floods and significant storms, the elevators will be turned off and set at the tenth floor to avoid damage.
 The cooling may also be shut down to prevent damage, and the domestic water supply may be shut off as well.
-If you are told to evacuate by the authorities, please follow their instructions for evacuation and shelter locations.
+If you are told to evacuate by the authorities or your Board of Directors, please follow their instructions for evacuation and shelter locations.
 Although Eau Claire Lookout may not be located in a mandatory evacuation zone, please be prepared to evacuate if ordered to do so by the authorities.
 They will order an evacuation only for your personal safety.

 - After any flooding, proceed outside with caution.
 Many hazards remain after floods, such as downed power lines.